PrestaShop/prestashop-specs/back-office/wishlist.md

 - Clicking on "Wishlists"
 ![wishlist screen 6](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-6.png)

-- I come to the page with the favourites lists (+create lists)
+- I come to the page with all my favorites lists (default one + created lists)
 ![wishlist screen 7](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-7.png)

 - When I click on one of the lists, it brings me to a page that lists my previously added products